gini/gini-mobile-ios/HealthSDK/GiniHealthSDK/Documentation/source/Integration.md

 ```

 ### Optional:
-We also provide some trust markers information for creating a subview with the banks available and the numbers of them.
+We also provide trust marker information for creating a subview that displays the available banks and their respective numbers.
 See Figma [here](https://www.figma.com/design/fHf3b3XxE59wymH7gvoMrJ/iOS-Gini-Health-SDK-5.0-UI-Customisation?node-id=12906-13711&node-type=instance&t=fLL9Yl3dPpmV51U0-0)
 For that please call next method:
 ```swift
     let logos = health.fetchBankLogos().logos // for the first two payment providers available